 The Recipe: Slow Cooker 3 Bean Chili

-Pro Tip: As an alternative, cook on slow cooker's high setting for 4 hours; or in an Instant Pot for 30 minutes if you're crunched for time.
+Pro Tip: As an alternative, cook on the slow cooker's high setting for four hours or in an Instant Pot for 30 minutes if you're crunched for time.

 Crock-Pot Spaghetti Squash Lasagna Bolognese